Arian-G/transformative/README.md

 parallel and perspective projections, object transformations, camera flying, multiple <br> camera views, polygonal and smooth object representations, and raytracing.
 Certain features are <br>
 still in development.
-> [!NOTE]
-> This program is a modification of an assignment for UTA's CSE 4304 Computer Graphics.

 <br>